EcoCareSoftwareEngineering/backend/docs/API.md

 ### Unlock an IoT device

-If an IoT deivce has a pin code setup, `pinEnabled` will be true, use this endpoint to unlock the deivce.
+If an IoT device has a pin code setup, `pinEnabled` will be true, use this endpoint to unlock the device.
 Once unlocked the device is unlocked until server is turned off.
 Future version of prototype will have a timeout feature.

 #### Request